harrywang/harrywang.github.io/_posts/2022-02-09-latex-cheatsheet.md

 |$\Beta(\alpha, \beta)$           |Beta distribution with parameters $\alpha, \beta$|

-A more complete LaTex cheatsheet can be accessed [here](https://wch.github.io/latexsheet/).
+A more complete LaTex cheatsheet can be found [here](https://wch.github.io/latexsheet/).

 [Back to Top](#title)